hunterlong/ArduinoPWM-flight/README.md

 # Arduino PWM Flight

-This project allows your Arduino to act as a radio receiver/transmitter.
+This project allows your Arduino to act as a radio receiver for your quadcopters flight controller.
 It will output PWM just like a normal RC receiver.
+This arduino code doesn't communicate directly to your ESC, but should replace your RC receiver that went into your flight controller.
+I recommend CC3D.

 [![arduquod3.jpg](https://s27.postimg.org/d7frgj1z7/arduquod3.jpg)](https://postimg.org/image/o70ys4se7/)